-I. Accommodations Policy Statement
+Accommodations Policy Statement

-As an institution devoted to the education of students with learning disabilities and attention deficit disorders, Landmark College fully supports and recognizes the standards set forth in Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990, and similar state laws ("applicable").
+Landmark College fully supports and recognizes the standards set forth in Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA) of 1990, and similar state laws ("applicable law"), which are designed to eliminate discrimination against qualified individuals with disabilities.

-law"), which are designed to eliminate discrimination against qualified individuals with disabilities.
+Disabilities may include physical or mental impairments which substantially limit one or more of a person's major life activities, and which necessitate modifications to Landmark College's facilities, programs, or services.

-Covered disabilities may include physical or mental impairments that substantially limit one or more of a student's major life activities, and which require modifications to the facilities, programs, or services of the College.
 The College is committed to making the campus and its facilities accessible as required by applicable law.
 The College cannot make accommodations that are unduly burdensome or that fundamentally alter the nature of the College's programs.

 Given the College's unique mission, many academic accommodations that might be customary or required at traditional institutions would not be appropriate at Landmark, because they would alter the College's academic program.
 Therefore, while all students are encouraged to make inquiries or requests regarding disability issues through the following procedure as necessary, students should recognize that there is usually no need for them to use the procedure to address learning disability or attention deficit disorder-related issues.
-Such issues are not ordinarily viewed as within the scope of this policy, because they are addressed with faculty, faculty advisors, or otherwise, as part of the College's core curriculum and academic and residential programs.
+Such issues are not ordinarily viewed as within the scope of this policy, because they are addressed with faculty, academic administration, or otherwise, as part of the College's core curriculum and academic and residential programs.